GHOREPANI – POONHILL

 TREK 6N/7D

 Day 02: Drive early in the morning to Hile via Pokhara.
-During the Poonhill Trek, trek to Tirkhedhunga for dinner and overnight stay at Tea House Lodge.
+During the Poonhill Trek, trek to Tirkhedhunga for dinner and overnight stay at the Tea House Lodge.

-Day 06: After breakfast, we will drive back to Kathmandu and check into the hotel, evening followed by a farewell dinner & overnight stay.
+Day 06: After breakfast, we will drive back to Kathmandu and check into the hotel, followed by a farewell dinner & overnight stay.

 Tour Map

-The Poonhill trek is a moderate trek, suitable for beginners and experienced trekkers alike.
+The Ghorepani Poonhill trek is a moderate trek, suitable for beginners and experienced trekkers alike.
 It involves daily hikes of 4-6 hours on well-marked trails with some steep ascents.
 No prior trekking experience is required, but basic fitness is recommended.

 Trekkers need two permits: